Yllnor13/Ordle/README.md

 # Ordle
-wordle clone with focus on norwegian words
+a game very much inspired by wordle that is focused on norwegian words.